To foster a supportive peer network amongst MIT's undergraduate women interested in EECS.

-These informal information sessions provide advice on topics from interviewing to finding research opportunities, and are a great way to learn about the technology sector.
+Panels are informal information sessions that provide advice on topics from interviewing to finding research opportunities, and are a great way to learn about the technology sector.

-Workshops to build technical and professional skills, from hacking arduinos to public speaking.
+Workshops help build technical and professional skills and vary in topic from hacking Arduinos to public speaking.

 Women@MIT - Run through the office of diversity and inclusion, Women@MIT serves as a central location of information and resources for women-identified students at MIT.
 It functions to make students aware of the network of offices, departments, and organizations that exist to support and empower women-identified students.